zukunft/zukunft.com/docs/llm/pending_prio_2.md

 remove the now unreachable legacy view designer code: web/view/view.php and web/view/view_exe.php contain a nearly identical private linked_components() (a DRY violation) plus dsp_edit(), which were only called by http_old/view_add.php and http_old/view_edit.php.
 Their remaining buttons link to api::DSP_COMPONENT_LINK / DSP_COMPONENT_ADD, i.e. to controllers that are also already retired to /http_old, so these links are dead.
 Remove dsp_edit / linked_components (and the DSP_COMPONENT_* consts in shared/api.php) once the component list is part of the view edit view.
 The same applies to view::dsp_navbar_html (only used if html_base::UI_USE_BOOTSTRAP is false) and to view::selector_page and view::dsp_navbar_no_view, which have no caller at all since http_old/view_select.php is retired

-remove the dead class web/user/user_display_old.php: it is only included by src/test/php/utils/test_base.php, is never instantiated, uses rest_ctrl without importing it (so it would fail if it were called) and links to controllers that are retired (view_edit.php, value_edit.php, user_triple.php, user_value.php, user_formula_link.php)

 ### view del view (missing parts of the retired http_old/view_del.php)

 the legacy controller http_old/view_del.php has been replaced by the view_del view called via /http/view.php?m=32 (views::VIEW_DEL_ID), which the 'delete the view' button of the view selector already uses.
 The new view shows the name of the view to delete and writes the delete through the confirm step, so it covers the yes/no dialog of the old controller completely.
 No feature of the old controller is missing, but the delete itself is not protected.